Mezquita Cordoba Andalucia, Andalusian historic building history, Spanish church date

 Red Eléctrica de España has commissioned IDOM for the comprehensive rehabilitation of two buildings in the Tres Cantos Technology Park (Madrid).
 The action includes a comprehensive adaptation to the new training and technological needs of the company, modernizing the set of buildings through an envelope that enables compliance with energy efficiency requirements.

-Comments / photos for the Mezquita Cordoba Architecture page welcome
+Comments / photos for the Mezquita Cordoba Architecture – formerly the second-largest mosque on the planet page welcome.

 Spain